|

 329. gastronomy

-the art and practice of choosing and preparing and eating good food
+the art and practice of preparing and eating good food

 330. generality

-the quality of being general or widespread or having general applicability
+the quality of being widespread or having wide applicability

 331. gentility